Brothers Poem: Missing stanzas

 How much of the Brothers Poem has been lost is unknown.
 An overlap between P. Oxy.
 2289 and P. Sapph.
-Obbink, the apparent alphabetic arrangement in the Alexandrian edition of her works, and the implausibility of any poem beginning with the word ἀλλά (meaning "but" or "and yet"), suggest that at least one opening stanza is missing.
+Obbink, the apparent alphabetic arrangement in the Alexandrian edition of her works, (Note: The 2014 discoveries of which the Brothers Poem was a part apparently confirmed that at least the first book of the Alexandrian edition of Sappho's poetry was arranged alphabetically.
+Based on this, the Brothers Poem would be expected to start with a word beginning with "π".) and the implausibility of any poem beginning with the word ἀλλά (meaning "but" or "and yet"), suggest that at least one opening stanza is missing.
 Bär has argued against this position, noting that the overlap between the Oxyrhynchus and Obbink papyri is sufficiently small (only six characters) as not to be conclusive.
 He argues that there are other known exceptions to the alphabetical ordering of the first Alexandrian edition of Sappho's works, thematic reasons why the Brothers Poem might have been placed out of order to follow closely after fragment 5, and parallels elsewhere in Greek literature for an inceptive ἀλλά.

 Despite Bär's arguments, most authors conclude that the Brothers Poem is missing at least one, and perhaps as many as three stanzas.
 Gauthier Liberman suggests that it was originally seven stanzas long; Kurke argues it is likely that only one stanza is missing.
 There are a variety of theories around the content of the missing stanzas.
 Mueller suggests that they may have revealed the identity of the addressee.
 Joel Lidov proposes that the latterly passive addressee actually speaks in the missing stanzas.

 Obbink provides a reconstruction of a single initial stanza of the poem.
 He argues that the mention of Larichos in the later stanza appears too suddenly, and therefore he had probably been mentioned in earlier, now missing, lines.
 Athenaeus notes how Sappho often praised Larichos for being a wine-pourer in the prytaneion at Mytilene; this wine-pouring may have been mentioned here.
 Obbink also suggests that the opening lines originally contained a mention of the death of Sappho's father when she was young, which was the source of Ovid's anecdote at Heroides 15.61–62.
 Kurke has argued that the missing stanza discussed Charaxos, giving the complete poem a symmetry of three stanzas discussing each of the brothers.